-This first part of the day’s hike will have us following the Great Wall from west to east as it rolls over hills and ridges; there will not be much flat walking.
+This first part of the hike will have us following the Great Wall from west to east as it rolls over hills and ridges.
+There will not be much flat walking.
 Many sections are quite dilapidated, so we will detour around these on paths that cross terraces and fields that are worked by local farmers.
 Looking north, we should have a good view of the Guanting reservoir.

 The wall in this part of the mountains is built on high ridges, and because we’ll be on some of the highest of these we’ll get great views of long stretches of Great Wall as we’re walking.
 Other interesting sights include several round watch towers, a tower made from mud bricks, a ‘water pass’ with extremely steep sections of wall on either side, as well as mysterious valley paths, apricot orchards, a range of vegetation, and a radar station.

-Eventually, we will come to a road the marks the boundary between Hebei Province and Beijing Municipality.
+Eventually, we’ll get close to the radar tower and come to a road that marks the boundary of Hebei Province and Beijing Municipality.
 The boundary marker is also the trailhead for a route down to a small village hidden in the hills.
-Today, however, we’ll be continuing on up towards one of the highest towers in Beijing Municipality.
+Today, however, we’ll be continuing on up towards one of the highest Great Wall towers in Beijing Municipality.